OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/02-Test_Ability_to_Forge_Requests.md

 ### Example 2

-Suppose an online video game pays out tokens for points scored for finding pirate's treasure, pirates and for each level completed.
+Suppose an online video game pays out tokens for points scored for finding pirate's treasure, pirates, and for each level completed.
 These tokens can later be exchanged for prizes.
 Additionally each level's points have a multiplier value equal to the level.
 If an attacker was able to see through a proxy that the application has a hidden field used during development and testing to quickly get to the highest levels of the game they could quickly get to the highest levels and accumulate unearned points quickly.

 Also, if an attacker was able to see through a proxy that the application has a hidden field used during development and testing to enable a log that indicated where other online players, or hidden treasures were in relation to the attacker, they would then be able to quickly go to these locations and score points.